-Pursuant to the authorizations set forth in FIRRMA, the final regulations expand CFIUS jurisdiction to include certain non-controlling "covered investments" by foreign persons in U.S. businesses that are involved in critical Technologies, critical Infrastructure, and sensitive personal Data, referred to in the regulations by the new defined term "TID U.S. business."
+Pursuant to the authorizations set forth in FIRRMA, the proposed regulations expand CFIUS jurisdiction to include certain non-controlling "covered investments" by foreign persons in U.S. businesses that are involved in critical Technologies, critical Infrastructure, and sensitive personal Data, referred to in the regulations by the new acronym "TID."
 Under FIRRMA, a non-controlling "covered investment" is any investment that permits a foreign person to appoint a director or observer, to access material non-public technical information of the target, or to be involved (indeed even consulted) regarding the target's substantive decision making.
-Filings with respect to "covered investments" will still be voluntary unless the transaction is subject to the mandatory declaration requirement either because it involves a critical technology company or because, as discussed below, it involves the acquisition by a foreign government owned or controlled investor of a "substantial interest" in a TID U.S. business.
+Filings with respect to "covered investments" will still be voluntary unless the transaction is subject to the mandatory declaration requirement either because it is a critical technology company Pilot Program investment or because, as discussed below, it involves the acquisition by a foreign government owned or controlled investor of a "substantial interest" in a TID U.S. business.